Chapter 9: Key Management Staff

 Footnotes

-2. While the position title of the key person who is specified in the award/designation may vary, for the purposes of the Health Center Program, [the Health Center Program Compliance Manual Chapter 11: Key Management Staff] uses the term “Project Director/CEO” when referring to this key person.
-Under 45 CFR 75.2, the term “Principal Investigator/Program Director (PI/PD)” means the individual(s) designated by the recipient to direct the project or program being supported by the grant.
+3. While the position title of the key person who is specified in the award/designation may vary, for the purposes of the Health Center Program, [the Health Center Program Compliance Manual Chapter 11: Key Management Staff] uses the term “Project Director/CEO” when referring to this key person.
+Under the HHS Grants Policy Statement on Grants Policies & Regulations, the term “Principal Investigator/Program Director (PI/PD)” means the individual(s) designated by the recipient to direct the project or program being supported by the award.
 The PI/PD is responsible and accountable to officials of the recipient organization for the proper conduct of the project, program, or activity.
 For the purposes of the Health Center Program, “Project Director/CEO” is synonymous with the term “PI/PD.”

-3. Public agency health centers utilizing a co-applicant structure would demonstrate compliance with the statutory requirement for direct employment of the Project Director/CEO by demonstrating that the public agency, as the Health Center Program awardee/designee of record, directly employs the Project Director/CEO.
+4. Public agency health centers utilizing a co-applicant structure would demonstrate compliance with the statutory requirement for direct employment of the Project Director/CEO by demonstrating that the public agency, as the Health Center Program award/designation recipient of record, directly employs the Project Director/CEO.
 Refer to related requirements in [Health Center Program Compliance Manual] Chapter 19: Board Authority regarding public agencies with co-applicants.

-5. Such changes include situations in which the current Project Director/CEO will be disengaged from involvement in the Health Center Program project for any continuous period for more than 3 months or will reduce time devoted to the project by 25 percent or more from the level that was approved at the time of award [see: 45 CFR 75.308(c)(1)(ii) and (iii)].
+6. Such changes include situations in which the current Project Director/CEO will be disengaged from involvement in the Health Center Program project for any continuous period for more than three months or will reduce time devoted to the project by 25% or more from the level that was approved at the time of award [refer to: 2 CFR 200.308(f)(2) and (3)].

 Date Last Reviewed: